-A test validation clinical trial of CyPath[®] Lung32 collected sputum noninvasively from people at high risk for lung cancer, including patients with the disease (N=28) and those cancer-free (N=122).
+A 19-month test validation clinical trial of CyPath® Lung collected sputum noninvasively from people at high risk for lung cancer, including patients with the disease (N=28) and those cancer-free (N=122).
 Patients collected their sputum sample over three days at home before bringing their sample to the clinical collection site.
 Samples were shipped overnight to the laboratory for analysis.
-Study participants in the high-risk cohort had an LDCT to confirm they did not have lung cancer.
-Those in the cancer cohort had a biopsy that confirmed lung cancer.
+Study participants in the high-risk cohort had a CT to confirm they did not have lung cancer.
+Those in the cancer cohort had imaging and a biopsy that confirmed lung cancer.
+After providing a sputum sample, participants were released from the study after a physician either confirmed the individual was cancer-free by examination of CT imaging or confirmed the presence of lung cancer by biopsy.
+Flow cytometry and patient data used in analysis to produce the results included (1) the proportion of cells with a high ratio of high TCPP fluorescence intensity over cell size; (2) the proportion of cells with an intermediate ratio of fluorescence intensity caused by the viability dye (FVS510) over cell size; (3) the proportion of cells that were CD206 negative but positive for one or more of the following markers: CD66b (granulocytes), CD3 (T cells), and CD19 (B cells): and patient age.

 More than half of those in the cancer cohort had lung cancer in the earlier Stages I-II.
 The analysis, performed on an LSRII flow cytometer, resulted in 92% sensitivity and 87% specificity in the subgroup of these patients (N=132) who had no nodules or lung nodules smaller than 20 mm on their LDCT scan, while 8 out of 10 (80%) of Stage I tumors were correctly identified.
 Sensitivity is the percentage of persons with the disease-in this case lung cancer-who are correctly identified by the test.
 Specificity is the percentage of persons without the lung cancer who are correctly identified by the test.
-The cancer group included all lung cancer types, but mostly squamous cell carcinoma and adenocarcinoma lung cancer (in near equal numbers), showing that CyPath[®] Lung detects all types of lung cancer.
-Following completion of the test validation trial, CyPath[®] Lung was evaluated independently by Precision Pathology, which has developed the test for sale as an LDT in accordance with CAP and CMS regulations and guidance.
-As part of CAP/CLIA certification, Precision Pathology evaluated the performance of CyPath[®] Lung employing its own laboratory technicians and a different flow cytometer, the Navios EX.
-A total of 32 samples were analyzed from high-risk individuals with and without lung cancer and their results were comparable to those from test validation trial with a sensitivity, specificity, and accuracy equal or greater than 80% and a very robust negative predictive v
+The cancer group included all lung cancer types, but mostly squamous cell carcinoma and adenocarcinoma lung cancer (in near equal numbers), showing that CyPath® Lung detects all types of lung cancer.

+Following completion of the test validation trial, CyPath® Lung was evaluated independently by Precision Pathology, which has developed the test for sale as an LDT in accordance with CAP and CMS regulations and guidance.
+As part of CAP/CLIA certification, Precision Pathology evaluated the performance of CyPath® Lung employing its own laboratory technicians and a different flow cytometer, the Navios EX.
+A total of 32 samples obtained over 14 months were analyzed by Precision Pathology from high-risk individuals, of which 25 samples were from individuals at high risk without lung cancer and seven samples were from cancer patients.
+Participants provided a sputum sample and CT scan of the lungs, with a physician confirming that participants were cancer free or diagnosed with lung cancer, Participants were not followed-up after providing the sputum sample and CT scan or biopsy.
+Results of Precision Pathology's certification were comparable to those from test validation trial with sensitivity of 83%, specificity of 77%, and a negative predictive value greater than 95%.
+These studies demonstrate that CyPath® Lung remains robust to differences in sample handling, processing, and the type of flow cytometer.